K. ANN RENNINGER, Professor2

 Additional Honors Program Details

 As part of the Honors Program, students complete an examination for each completed preparation.
-The thesis preparation for Honors special major students involves a 45-60-minute individual oral exam on their work with an outside examiner.
+The thesis preparation for Honors major and special major students involves a 45-60-minute individual oral exam on their work with an outside examiner.
 Examination for Honors preparations other than the thesis includes a written and an oral component.
 An external examiner sets the written portion of the exam.
 Exam questions are based on the seminar syllabus.
 The exam may include a problem set, a case, and/or additional readings relevant to the work students have undertaken in that preparation.
 These materials may be sent to the student in advance of the written exam.
 All educational studies honors exams are written in the Educational Materials Center.
 A maximum of 5 hours is allowed for completion of each exam.

-All Honors students (special majors and minors) in educational studies write a short intellectual autobiography that is sent to the Honors examiner.
+All Honors students (majors, special majors, and minors) in educational studies write a short intellectual autobiography that is sent to the Honors examiner.
 Students may also choose to send to the examiner a paper from an Honors seminar.
-The autobiography and the paper are not formally evaluated by the examiner; they are intended to familiarize the examiner with the student's experience and background in educational studies, since each student in each seminar brings different disciplinary content to his/her understanding of the material.
+The autobiography and the paper are not formally evaluated by the examiner; they are intended to familiarize the examiner with the student’s experience and background in educational studies, since each student in each seminar brings different disciplinary content to his/her understanding of the material.
 The autobiography is written in the spring of the senior year under the supervision of the department chair in educational studies.

 Research Opportunities and Experiences